MShikalgar/Student-Management-Program/README.md

      ```

 5. **Access the Application:** Open your web browser and go to `http://localhost:3000` to access the Student Association Web Application.

-## Contributing

-We welcome contributions from the community!
-If you'd like to contribute to the project, please follow our [Contribution Guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Contact

-For any inquiries, please contact us at `your.email@example.com`.

----

-Thank you for using the Student Association Web Application.
-We hope you find it useful and enjoy your experience!